kaaproject/kaa/doc/Glossary/index.md

 An abstraction which represents a separate managed entity within a Kaa deployment.
 Practically speaking, an endpoint is a specific Kaa client (see [Client](#client-also-kaa-client) registered (or waiting to be registered) within a Kaa deployment.
 For example, a news application installed on your mobile phone, the same news application installed on your tablet, and the same news application on your WiFi-enabled fridge would be considered three different endpoints in Kaa.
 Refer to [System components overview]({{root_url}}Administration-guide/System-components-overview/) for more information.

+## Endpoint Access Token

+Security token that is used during endpoint attachment procedure using endpoint access token flow.
+Refer to [User verifiers page]({{root_url}}Programming-guide/Key-platform-features/Endpoint-ownership/) for more information.

 ## Endpoint group

 An independent managed entity which is defined by the profile filters assigned to it.
 Those endpoints whose profiles match the profile filters of the specific endpoint group become automatically registered as members of this group.
 There is no restriction for endpoints on having membership in more than one group at a time.
 Refer to [Endpoint grouping guide]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) for more information.